 EventIDprovided to the mixer would be off, assuming you care.

-#7 Updated by Rob Kutschke over 5 years ago
+#7 Updated by Rob Kutschke almost 6 years ago

 In the previous update Chris Greeen described a scenario that is unacceptable to Mu2e.
 We have downstream code that relies on event identity of mix-ins being preserved across mixing.

 Mu2e's preference is that a missing product be a hard error - it means that we have an upstream error that we need to fix and we would prefer to know about it at the earliest possible opportunity.
 We appreciate the Chris Backhouse is developing a fix for an issue that originated in upstream code and he needs the tools to do that job but we prefer that default behaviour not change; we do not want art compacting mix-in event streams.

 #8 Updated by Christopher Green almost 6 years ago

 - Status changed from Resolved to Feedback